Last Updated on

 - Take a change of clothes with you.
 The haircut is going to be a messy process, and your child is sure to wiggle around at least a little bit.
 You do not want to have hair inside his clothes once the cutting is done- it will only make him irritable and cranky for the rest of the day.
 Therefore, take a change of clothes with you.

 - Also, take a familiar toy with you.
-Your child is bound to be nervous, especially as strangers start to hover around him looking sinister.
+Your child is bound to be nervous, especially as strangers start to hover around him.
 A familiar toy, like a pacifier, can greatly calm him down at this time.
 Also, make sure the toys also serve the purpose of distracting him from the cutting process.

 - Try to get him to be more comfortable about hair cutting by mimicking the actions during playtime or bath time.